Skip to content

 Just a 10-minute drive from Santa Teresa, we arrive at the Cocalmayo Hot Springs for a 02-hour splash in Cusco’s most luxurious waters.

-When is the best time to go on the Inca Jungle Trek?
+When is the best time to go on the Inca Jungle Trek 2025?

 The climatic conditions in the Cusco region vary from dry winters to wet summers.
 But it’s much different on the Amazonian trekking circuit in the Inca Jungle Trek:

-- Inca Jungle Treks can be done all year round.
-However, heavy rains in January and February often cause landslides, affecting the road connecting Santa Maria to Santa Teresa.
+• Inca Jungle Trek 2025 can be undertaken at any time of year.
+However, heavy rains in January and February often cause landslides, which can affect the road connecting Santa Maria to Santa Teresa.

-- The best time for Inca Jungle Trekking is the dry or dry season in March/April and October/November.
+• The best time for Inca Jungle Trekking is during the dry season, typically from March to April and October to November.

-- Temperatures are consistent throughout the year, with the hottest days reaching temperatures above 20 °C (68 °F).
-Nights and early mornings are cold (temperatures often drop below 0°C / 32°F).
+• Temperatures are consistent throughout the year, with the hottest days reaching temperatures above 20°C (68°F).
+Nights and early mornings are cold, with temperatures often dropping below 0°C (32°F).
 In the dry season, temperatures sometimes drop below 0°C / 32°F.

 How fit do you need to be for the Inca Jungle Trek?